Bible Reference: John 4:4-26

 Initially, the people of Sychar believed that Jesus was the Savior because of the woman’s testimony.
 After they interacted with Jesus, they believed because they heard Jesus’ own words.

 Often, I wonder if this woman changed her life-style after meeting Jesus.
-Did she stop living with the man she was with.
+Did she stop her adultery, living with the man she was with.
 Did meeting and believing on Jesus cause a change her behavior?
 Or did she believe that Jesus was the Messiah, but continue with her same behavior?

 Reflection: Has knowing Jesus resulted in any change in your behavior?
 Or do you compartmentalize your life?
 In one compartment you believe Jesus is the Savior of the world.
 But in the compartment you live in, you embrace the morals of the world.